-Every summer, whether we liked it or not, pan fried bitter gourd was a mandate that I used to simply gulp with water.
-Hated it and still not a fan.
+Every summer, whether we liked it or not, pan fried bitter gourd was a mandate.
+It was not my favourite thing to eat and I used to simply gulp with water.
+Still not a fan.
 Sweet and sour chutneys was again a must during the season, prepared with different kind of fruits and vegetables.
 Summer was all about more veggies and less meat.
-And as soon as the market got overcrowded with mangoes, Mom would prepare Aam Dal (Lentils with Green Mango) at least twice a week.
-That we loved and used to slurp down without any fuss!
+And as soon as the market got overcrowded with mangoes, Mom would prepare Aam Dal (Lentils with Green Mango).
+At least twice a week.
+We loved it

 Aam Dal has a mild tangy refreshing taste.
 And with the minimal spice that goes in, it’s light to the tummy and perfect to beat the heat.
 Mom always kept it simple, with just a teaspoon of black mustard seeds along with couple of bay leaves and dry red chilies.
 With a bowl of steamed rice on the side, it’s a treat that always takes me back home.

 - 1 teaspoon mustard seeds

 - Peel the mango, remove the pit and then cut it into either bite size or thinly sliced.